quintel/documentation/docs/main/cost-insulation-costs.md

 For new housing stock, insulation costs are only incurred when the typical heat demand is further reduced compared to the default value.
 In that case, the insulation costs are calculated using the higher costs category.
 For new terraced houses, for example, that would be €157 per kWh / further typical heat demand reduction.

 ## Buildings
 The insulation costs for buildings follow the same procedure as described above for households.
-The costs figure for buildings are based on the tussenwoning figures from the Ecofys report, i.e.:
+The costs figure for buildings are based on the _tussenwoning_ figures from the Ecofys report, i.e.:

 |   | **Insulation costs from low to medium in €/(kWh/m<sup>2</sup>)**  | **Insulation from medium to high in €/(kWh/m<sup>2</sup>)** |
 |---|---|---|
 | Existing building stock | 39 | 157 |

-For new building stock insulation costs of €157/(kWh/m<sup>2</sup>) is used for additional insulation.
+For new building stock insulation costs of €157/(kWh/m<sup>2</sup>) are used for additional insulation.